carynhale/innovation-lab/README.md

 [![Build Status](https://travis-ci.org/cBioPortal/cbioportal.svg?branch=master)](https://travis-ci.org/jrflab/modules)

 ## Introduction
-This is an updated fork of the jrflab pipeline.
+This is an updated fork of the jrflab [modules](https://github.com/jrflab/modules).

 ## Installation
 The easiest way to download this pipeline is to clone the repository.